emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 Requires at least: 2.9
 Tested up to: 4.1
 Stable tag: 7.4.3
 License: GPLv2 or later

 The all-in-one content monetization and distribution platform.
 The share button that generates revenue for you.

 == Description ==

-**Updates 2/16/2015**

 Help your visitors promote your site!
 Our share button is small, unobtrusive, and quick to load.

 E-MAILiT Share Buttons can be deployed on any site to drive traffic, stimulate viral activity, and track the sharing of content to over 130 services.

-E-MAILiT simplifies social media services.
-We reduce clutter on web-pages, and provide instant distribution of content across social networks, and communities.
+E-MAILiT reduce clutter on web-pages, and provide instant distribution of content across social networks, and communities.
 E-MAILiT allows media to become truly social, with the click of just one share button.

 See how your visitors are sharing your content: which services they are using for sharing, which content is shared the most, and more.